MihirVachhani/Social-Media-Insights-Dashboard/README.md

 ---

 ## 🌟 Short Description / Purpose
-The **Social Media Insights Dashboard** brings together data from **Instagram, X (Twitter), YouTube, Facebook, and LinkedIn** into one clear view.
+The **Social Media Insights Dashboard** brings consolidates data from **Instagram, X (Twitter), YouTube, Facebook, and LinkedIn** into one clear view.
 Based on **550 posts published between January 2024 and October 2024**, it helps recruiters, clients, and marketing teams quickly understand how their content is performing, where their audience is growing, and when to post for maximum impact.

 ---